 Namco's Katamari games are about the most bonkers fun you'll ever have.
 In them, you roll around a magical ball.
 This draws in smaller objects, which accordingly makes the ball bigger like a snowball, and lets you pick up bigger objects, and so on.
 It's this innovative central gameplay idea that makes the games fun, but it's the bizarre art and story that makes them bonkers.

-We Love Katamari is the second Katamari game, the first released in 2005 and the one being released on 2 June for Nintendo Switch, PlayStation 4, PlayStation 5, and Xbox Series X/S being a remaster.
+We Love Katamari is the second Katamari game, the first released in 2005 and this one was released on 1 June for Nintendo Switch, PlayStation 4, PlayStation 5, and Xbox Series X/S being a remaster.

 Graphically it doesn't look like much has changed – from the Katamari of Memory, at least – but new elements have been added.
 Fans of the original will be interested in the right-hand side of the game’s title’s plus sign, a series of new challenges about the main character's father the King of All Cosmos as a child.
 Everyone else – well, they'll learn to love Katamari too, won’t they?
-No word yet on pricing, but it won’t be long now.
+This game is currently available for £24.99 on the Xbox store.

-Out on 6 June, Diablo is back with the fourth instalment of Blizzard’s popular action RPG.
+On 5 June, Diablo was back with the fourth instalment of Blizzard’s popular action RPG.
 It promises familiar hack-and-slash gameplay and classes (Barbarian, Sorceress, Druid, Rogue, and Necromancer), but there are big new additions, like an open world and PVP.
 Easily one of the biggest upcoming game releases of the year.

 One of 2023’s most anticipated games, Square is back with another addition to its legendary franchise, Final Fantasy.
 FFXVI promises to have all the action, drama and charm we know and love about the franchise.